 6.3 Terms and conditions of the contract.

-It is mandatory to understand clearly who pays who and for what, how the results will be tracked, which activity is required from the actors of the advertising process as a result of communication with the representative of an affiliate network.
-Ask for feedback and run away from networks telling you that business will take care of itself!
+It is mandatory to understand who pays who and for what, how the results will be tracked, and which activity is required from the actors of the advertising process as a result of communication with the representative of an affiliate network.
+Ask for feedback and run away from networks telling you business will take care of itself!